 In the Local intranet dialog box, clear the Automatically detect intranet network check box.

-Select all other check boxes, click OK, and then click OK again.
+Select all other check boxes, and then click OK twice.

 If you are connected to an intranet but receive an Information bar notice that an intranet address has been detected, it means that Internet Explorer did not automatically detect your intranet.
 To tell Internet Explorer that you are on an intranet, follow the steps in the section above.

 To learn how to connect to your company's intranet, you'll need to talk to your network administrator or search for "network" in Windows Help and Support.
 The settings discussed above control how Internet Explorer works with intranet addresses, but those settings will not help you set up an intranet connection if one does not already exist.